Ahtesham18112011/Traffic_controller_VSDSquadronFM/README.md

 To implement the Traffic Light Controller in the [VSDSquadronFM](https://www.vlsisystemdesign.com/vsdsquadronfm/) or any FPGA board first we need a [**Verilog HDL**](https://github.com/Ahtesham18112011/Traffic_controller_VSDSquadronFM/blob/main/traffic_controller.v) or VHDL code that is understood by Hardware.
 So here i will focus on the Verilog HDL code.

 ### Analysis of the verilog code
+This Verilog code implements a **Traffic Light Controller** for an FPGA, managing traffic lights at an intersection with four roads: Main Road 1 (M1), Main Road 2 (M2), Main Through Road (MT), and Side Road (S).
+Each road has three lights (Green, Yellow, Red) controlled by 3-bit signals.
+The controller uses a **Finite State Machine (FSM)** to cycle through six states, determining which lights are active based on time durations.
+Below is a detailed explanation of the code:

+---

+### **Module Declaration**
 ```verilog
 module Traffic_Light_Controller(
     input clk, rst,                  // Clock and reset inputs